6 Questions Ahead Of The 1st Trump-Biden Presidential Debate

 6. How does the moderator control the stage?

-Speaking of control, there's probably no one better suited to moderate this particular debate than Fox News Sunday's Chris Wallace.
+Speaking of control, there's probably no one better suited to moderate this particular debate than Fox News Sunday's Wallace.
 Wallace is incisive, a tough questioner and prepared, as evidenced by his interview with Trump in July.

 Debates can go very far south when a moderator isn't in control.
 How and how much will he fact-check both candidates, Trump in particular, given that he can be so combative and is fine with running with things that aren't true?
 How will Trump respond to Wallace pushing back?